 Ghraoui’s dress was designed by Belgian fashion designer Stéphane Mahéas and decorated with chocolate by the Ghraoui factory’s skilled chocolate makers.
 Ghraoui participated again in the Chocolate Fashion Show in Paris in 2008; the special gown for that show was designed by the famous French fashion designer Jean Doucet and was worn by Miss France 2007, Rachel Legrain Trapani.
 Ghraoui’s dress was also worn by the French singer Caroline Clément in 2009.

 In the wake of the Syrian civil war, the Damascene manufactory was closed in 2012.

 With a dedication to high quality and excellence for over two centuries, GHRAOUI has accumulated an exceptional expertise about making exquisite artisan chocolate and confectionary products, the GHRAOUI team is proud to introduce a wide selection of delicacies.

 Our first boutique is on Andrássy Avenue, in the heart of Budapest.
 The avenue was listed as a world heritage site by UNESCO in 2002, making it a choice that complements our story perfectly.

 Multiple international television stations have conducted reports and interviews about Ghraoui, including LUX TV from Luxembourg and ABC Channel from the United States, where Diane Sawyer described Ghraoui chocolate as the world’s best chocolate, as well as CNN in its show ‘Marketplace Middle East’.

-Moreover, many European and American publications have been writing on Ghraoui chocolate, including Aramco World, Madame Figaro magazine and The New York Times.
+Moreover, many European and American publications have been writing about Ghraoui chocolate, including Aramco World, Madame Figaro magazine and The New York Times.